pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/FreeRTOS/FreeRTOS_Timers/readme.txt

 @par Application Description

-This application shows how to use timers of CMSIS RTOS API.
+How to use timers of CMSIS RTOS API.

 This example creates a thread that toggle LED2 every 400 ms, and a periodic timer that calls a callback function every 200 ms to toggle the LED1.